-The Pasteur-Weizmann Council supports research projects that involve at least one Institut Pasteur laboratory and one Weizmann Institute laboratory.
+The Pasteur-Weizmann Council supports research projects that involve one laboratory at Institut Pasteur and one at the Weizmann Institute.
 Each selected project receives an annual sum of €70,000 during two years, to be shared equally between the laboratories.
-The projects, which are submitted in response to an annual call for applications, are assessed and classified by two committees of experts (one from each Institute).
-Based on these committees' opinions, the Chairman of the Pasteur-Weizmann Scientific Council, together with two scientific coordinators, selects two to three new projects every year.
-Thus far, 43 projects have received financial support from Pasteur-Weizmann.
+The projects, which are submitted in response to an annual call for applications, are assessed and ranked by two committees of experts (one from each Institute).
+Based on these committees' opinions, the Chair persons of the Pasteur-Weizmann Scientific Council, together with two scientific coordinators, selects two to three new projects every year.
+Thus far, more than 50 projects have received financial support from Pasteur-Weizmann.

 3- Pasteur-Weizmann Symposia

-Every other year, the Pasteur-Weizmann Council organises a symposium on a specific topic, to be held in turn at Institut Pasteur or the Weizmann Institute.
-These symposia bring together around thirty researchers, mainly from the two Institutes, to present their research and future plans.
+Every second year, the Pasteur-Weizmann Council organises a symposium on a specific topic, to be held in turn at Institut Pasteur or the Weizmann Institute.
+These symposia bring together around thirty researchers, mainly from the two Institutes, to present their research and future plans, thus promoting future collaborations.

 History and organisation of Pasteur-Weizmann